Ever crack open an intermediate-to-advanced chord book only to be overwhelmed by the multitude of ambitious voicings?

 Sure, those chords have cool names, but what do they mean?
 Some sound great, others not so much.
 And how the heck do you use them?
 What styles of music do they fit in, and how do they work with progressions?

 But don’t fear!
-In this lesson, we’ll expire the construction and applications of extended and altered chords and clear up some of the confusion that surrounds these advanced voicings.
+In this lesson, we’ll explore the construction and applications of extended and altered chords and clear up some of the confusion that surrounds these advanced voicings.

 An extended chord is simply a 7th chord (maj7, m7, dom7, etc.) with an added:

 • 11th (an octave plus a perfect 4th)

 • 13th (an octave plus a major 6th)

 or any combination thereof.
 Extended chords are generally used when a richer harmonic “color” is desired.
 Since 9th chords are among the most popular extended chords, let’s begin with them.